-The Tugela Estates WTP (Figure 13.27; Table 13.25), located approximately 1.8 km upstream of the confluence of the uThukela River and the Bushmans River, abstracts raw water from the uThukela River via two 150 mm diameter steel pipelines to the Tugela Estates Raw Water Pump Station (Figure 13.31).
-The raw water pump station includes one duty and one standby pump (Table 13.26).
-The Umgeni Water 2017 and 2019 Process Audits and the 2019 Water Loss Investigation indicated that the standby pump had been removed for repairs, but has since been reinstated (in 2020).
-From the Tugela Estates Raw Water Pump Station, the water is pumped via a 150 mm diameter Klambon Steel Pipe (Table 13.27) to "four raw water holding tanks which are 10 000 l polyethylene tanks which are encased with wire reinforced concrete" (Umgeni Water 2017: 6, Figure 13.32; Table 13.28).
-Water is fed under gravity via a 100 mm diameter steel pipe from these holding tanks to a 1.2 M l /day prefabricated package WTP
+The Tugela Estates WTP (Figure 13.27; Table 13.26), located approximately 1.8 km upstream of the confluence of the uThukela River and the Bushmans River, abstracts raw water from the uThukela River via two 150 mm diameter steel pipelines to the Tugela Estates Raw Water Pump Station (Figure 13.31).
+The raw water pump station includes one duty and one standby pump (Table 13.27).
+The Umgeni Water 2017 and 2019 Process Audits and the 2019 Water Loss Investigation indicated that the standby pump was removed for repairs, but has since been reinstated (in 2020).
+From the Tugela Estates Raw Water Pump Station, the water is pumped via a 150 mm diameter Klambon Steel Pipe (Table 13.28) to "four raw water holding tanks which are 10 000 l polyethylene tanks which are encased with wire reinforced concrete" (Umgeni Water 2017: 6, Figure 13.32; Table 13.29).
+Water is fed under gravity via a 100 mm diameter steel pipe from these holding tanks to a 1.2 Ml/day prefabricated package WTP. uThukela DM (uTDM) resumed operation of this plant in July 2021, and relinquished UW of operations of the plant, its associated bulk lines and pump stations.